 Final Exam Study Guide: Engl 212

 The purpose of this study guide is not to indicate exactly what will be on the exam.
 The ideas below (which we've discussed in class) are intended to help you think about the works we've studied this semester and organize your studying.
-Use these study guide ideas with 1.) your notes and own ideas to think about the poems, fiction, and drama we have read along with 2.) your review of the literature itself.
+Use these study guide ideas with 1.) your notes and own ideas to think about the poetry and fiction we have read along with 2.) your review of the literature itself.
 Don't forget the Intros. to the Victorian Age and the Twentieth Century and Beyond (in addition to Queen Victoria's Empire video/PowerPoint notes) discuss many key ideas, along with the author bios.

 Quick-read poems may help you even though they are not on the exam.

-The final will focus on readings after the midterm, the second half of the semester, including "Ulysses."
-However, there are four carry-over works for which you will be responsible from before the midterm: Blake's Songs ("The Chimney Sweeper" poems), "Ode to a Nightingale"; On Liberty; "Porphria's Lover"
+The final will focus on readings after the midterm, the second half of the semester, beginning with "The Cry of the Children."
+However, there are three carry-over works for which you will be responsible from before the midterm: Blake's Songs ("The Chimney Sweeper" poems--both); On Liberty; "Ulysses."

 Possible Question types: